 And then there’s the world of sports.
 Noah grew up playing every popular sport known to Canadians – baseball, basketball, soccer, hockey, football and golf.
 Baseball was his first love and played most of his life until a shoulder injury intervened.
 Hockey has since filled the space in Noah’s life that baseball once occupied, as he regularly plays in adult recreational leagues and at shinny skates.
 “There’s also golf, but that’s more of a social thing and involves travelling around to play nice courses—the scenic ones.”
 Memorable tracks include Furry Creek, situated right on Canada’s west coast near Squamish, and Predator Ridge in the Okanogan Valley region of the B.C. interior.
 “Those [courses] were amazing for the views alone.”
 He admits that his golf game is best described as consistently inconsistent, so, with the limited time available to practice, he keeps his score expectations low (or lofty, depending on how you look at it!).

-And speaking of hard training, Noah has been following a rigorous regime in preparation for the 2019 season of Game of Thrones.
+And speaking of hard training, Noah has been following a rigorous regimen in preparation for the 2019 season of Game of Thrones.
 That’s right—he’s been re-watching previous seasons just to get ready.
 It’s his fiction genre of choice.
 Noah cut his teeth on Lord of the Rings as a youngster, as well as a slew of detective stories—he’s still a Sherlock Holmes fan.

 Nowadays, though, Noah has more important pursuits—family life.
 In what amounts to a few short years, he’s gone from bachelor living to a family of 3.5—his second child is due later this year.
 “I expect we’ll add a dog to the mix at some point, as well,” he predicts, “since my wife is definitely an animal person.”